puginarug/GreenTemp/Site/Building-the-system.md

 # Instructions
-We made 3 copies of the circuit that is shown below, in order to take temperature samples from all over the greenhouse.
+We made 3 copies of the circuit shown below, in order to take temperature samples from all over the greenhouse.
 For each circuit:
 - We've soldered the required components to a stripboard, whereas components that are more expensive or reusable (ESP32, multiplexers, etc.) were not soldered directly, but had attachments that were soldered to the stripboard.